Ongoing Entertainment & Activities

 All performances are from 5:00 to 6:00 p.m.

-- March 8, 2026 (Sun): Maelia Carter & Ka Pa Hula O Ka Ua Noe O Wa’ahila
+May 17, 2026 (Sun): Maelia Carter & Ka Pa Hula O Ka Ua Noe O Wa’ahila

-- KUMU HULA MAELIA CARTER, is an award-winning school of hula.
-Maelia is rooted in its tradition past down by her grandmother.
-Kumu Maelia is urrently one of the distinguished judges of the most prestigious and iconic hula competition known as the annual Merrie Monarch Hula Festival held in Hilo, Hawaii.
+Kumu Maelia is currently one of the distinguished judges of the most prestigious and iconic hula competition known as the annual Merrie Monarch Hula Festival held in Hilo, Hawaii.
 Maeliaʻs award winning school brings a wide range of accolades in formal tradition of Hawaiian dance.

-- April 12, 2026 (Sun): Alan Akaka & Ke Hula Mele (Hawaiian School of Steel Guitar)
+July 12, 2026 (Sun): Alan Akaka & Ke Kula Mele

-- ALAN AKAKA is a musical icon and master of the traditional Steel Guitar.
+ALAN AKAKA is a musical icon and master of the traditional Steel Guitar.
 Akaka also comes from a notable family that has gained the respect of the people of Hawaii.
 Coming from a notable family, Akaka saw the need for a musical school and started his own school of music here in Hawaii - KE KULA MELE HAWAII.
-Akaka is an educator by trade and holds several college degrees to add to his impeccable resume.
-Akaka has made community contributions in many private and public organizations and continues to be a Stuart of Hawaiian culture and music.
-Akaka presents his many students in this wonderful presentation and skill of the traditional Steel Guitar.

 Dates, times, performances and activities are subject to change without notice – weather permitting